 Our Community’s Lived Experience Advisory Board

-In 2018, we helped spearhead the creation of Santa Clara County’s Lived Experience Advisory Board (LEAB): a leadership development body consisting of members with current or past experience of homelessness.
+In 2018, we funded the creation of the Lived Experience Advisory Board of Silicon Valley (LEABsv): a leadership development body consisting of members with current or past experience of homelessness.
 This self-governing board serves as a platform for people who’ve experienced homelessness to provide meaningful input to improve Santa Clara County’s supportive housing system, and has become a vital voice in our community.

-Today, LEAB includes dozens of active members who bring first-hand experience to homeless services, providing consultation and advocacy for improving our supportive housing system, while also offering a source of personal and professional growth for its members.
+Today, LEABsv includes dozens of active members who bring first-hand experience to homeless services, providing consultation and advocacy for improving our supportive housing system, while also offering a source of personal and professional growth for its members.

-Learn more about the Lived Experience Advisory Board and their work in our community.
+Learn more about the Lived Experience Advisory Board of Silicon Valley and their work in our community.

 Additional Efforts to Raise Voices of Lived Experience

-While continuing to support the work of the Lived Experience Advisory Board, Destination: Home has taken a number of additional steps to center our work, and the work of our system partners, around lived experience.
+While continuing to fund the work of the Lived Experience Advisory Board of Silicon Valley, Destination: Home has taken a number of additional steps to center our work, and the work of our system partners, around lived experience.
 This includes:

 - We also now integrate people with lived experience into all of our grant and Request For Qualifications review panels and have helped several of our system partners institute similar practices.

 - We continue to incorporate voices of lived experience in speaking engagements and public events in which Destination: Home participates.

 Santa Clara County’s Continuum of Care built on this commitment with the 2020-2025 Community Plan to End Homelessness, which was centered on input from the currently or formerly unhoused in the plan’s development and identified the following actions to amplify the voices of lived experience in our community’s efforts.